Beats On Base Releases Progress Update Of Its Revolutionary Meme Music Project And New AI Agents

+(MENAFN- GlobeNewsWire - Nasdaq) Beats on Base seeks to bridge AI, crypto, and the meme culture.

-(MENAFN- Zex PR Wire) Noosa Heads, QLD, 16th December 2024, ZEX PR WIRE , Beats on Base , an AI project built on Coinbase's Base Chain, revealed new details about its groundbreaking Meme music Beats on Base project.
+Noosa Heads, QLD, Australia, Dec.
+16, 2024 (GLOBE NEWSWIRE) -- Beats on Base , an AI project built on Coinbase's Base Chain, revealed new details about its groundbreaking Meme music Beats on Base project.
 This initiative aims to manage the project and generate music and visual content through proprietary AI tools called AI Agents.

 Beats on Base seeks to bridge AI, crypto, and the meme culture into a financially lucrative project that pushes technological barriers.
 It is the first project of its kind to lay progress in the hands of AI agents.
 These innovative tools are built with cutting-edge AI technology to work for the project's community, generate content, and increase brand awareness.
 Users can contact the friendly AI agents by phone, via the website, or on the project's Telegra and X (Twitter accounts.